nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <img src = "images/ParserObjectDiagram1.png">

-The interactions between `Parser` and the other components in the above procedure is shown in the sequence diagram in the _Command component_ section.
+The interactions between `Parser` and the other components in the above procedure is shown in the sequence diagram in the [Command component](#command-component) section.

-Further details regarding command parsing can be found under _Command parsing_ in _Implementation_.
+Further details regarding command parsing can be found in the [Command parsing](#command-parsing) section.

 ### Command component